Sayyida al Hurra: Early life and family

 Sayyida al Hurra was born in Chefchaouen around 1491 and 1495 or precisely in 1491, to a prominent Muslim family of Andalusian nobles, who were expelled to Morocco after the fall of Granada, at the end of the Reconquista and settled in Chefchaouen.
 Her parents were Ali ibn Rashid al-Alami, the founder and emir of Chefchaouen and Lalla Zohra Fernandez from Vejer de la Frontera near Cadiz.
 A Sharifian, she was a descendant of the Moroccan Sufi saint Abd al-Salam ibn Mashish al-Alami, and through him of Hasan ibn Ali.
-Sayyida al Hurra is not to be confused with Aisha al-Hurra, another female historical figure with Andalusian roots, who played a prominent role during the last days the Emirate of Granada -shortly before Sayyida entered the political scene.

 Sayyida's childhood was happy and secure, yet clouded by constant reminders of the forced exile from Granada.
 During her childhood, she was exposed to a first-class education, and involved with the fate of her people.
 She was fluent in several languages which included Castilian Spanish and Portuguese.
 The famous Moroccan scholar Abdallah al-Ghazwani was one of her many teachers.
 She was married at age 16 to a man 30 years her senior, Sidi al-Mandri II, a grandson or nephew of Ali al-Mandri who was a friend of her father and re-founder and governor of the city of Tétouan, himself an Andalusian Moorish refugee.
 She was promised to her husband when she was still a child.
 Tétouan, a city resurrected by Andalusian exiles after Spanish destruction, became central to the political career of Sayyida later in life.